-dc: If you could describe dc in one sentence, what would you say?
+dc: If you could describe dc in one sentence, what would it be?

-Winnie: Well, I go by this saying that you can only be as well as your sickest child, meaning that as a parent, if your child is unwell, it affects you and it affects siblings and it affects the community and so forth.
-It is the ripple effect & so it is everyone’s responsibility, that’s what I believe.
+Winnie: Well, I go by this saying that you can only be as well as your sickest child, meaning that as a parent, if your child is unwell, it affects you, the siblings, and the community, etc. It’s the ripple effect so it’s everyone’s responsibility I believe.

 dc: What do you hope people can get from the course if they come along?

 Winnie: Connections, I hope.
 A feeling that they are not alone.
-The feeling of belonging.
-That might be a far stretch, but I like to think that when people go to these courses, for various subjects, its that in that moment in time, they belong and they are a part of something.
+A feeling of belonging.
+That might be a far stretch…but I like to think that when people go to different courses, it’s that in that moment in time, they belong and are a part of something.
 It’s great.
-It’s to really break down that isolation that people can feel with mental health.
+It’s really to help break down that isolation people can feel with mental health.

 dc: So, what made you want to facilitate the course?

-Winnie: I like working with systems, hence being a manager. (laughs) But I really like working with family systems.
-I have done clinical work for many years and the group that is often forgotten is the siblings & the parents.
-So I wanted to share my knowledge with them and I like doing these courses because I can be human in the discovery college courses.
-I am there as a professional but it is so much easier to just be human in those courses.
+Winnie: I like working with systems, hence me being a manager (laughs).
+I really like working with family systems.
+I have done clinical work for many years, and the group that is often forgotten is that of the siblings and parents.
+I like doing these courses because I can be human in them and share my knowledge.
+I am there as a professional but it is so much easier just to be a human.

-dc: The course looks at self-care, supporting yourself & planning for that as an individual.
-So, what is something you do to support yourself?
+dc: The course looks at self-care, supporting yourself, and planning for that as an individual.
+What is something you do to support yourself?
 Something that soothes or nourishes you?

-Winnie: That I do?
+Winnie: Something that I do?
 Exercise!
-Sometimes, there are obstacles getting in the way of doing it but when I do it, I love it.
-I also like my own space, that is another one.
-Exercise and my own space that is how I soothe myself.
-I mean also, good books, delicious food, all sorts of things.
+Sometimes there are obstacles that get in the way, but when I get the chance to, I love it.
+I also like my own space, that’s another one.
+Exercise and my own space is how I soothe myself.
+I also like good books, delicious food, and all sorts of other things!

 Want to learn more about managing the ripple effect?